michael-s-marshall/social_rent_rdd/03_social_rent_rdd_markdown.md

 Figure 4 shows the rate of social renting starts per 1,000 existing dwellings in a local authority.
-It disaggregates the rate by treatment effect, showing whether a local authority is *high affordability pressure* or not (1 = high pressure).
+It disaggregates the rate by treatment status, showing whether a local authority is *high affordability pressure* or not (1 = high pressure).
 Figure 4 shows the lagged effect of the funding change.